-Projects with in-built flexibility give the decision maker an opportunity to react to new information, "arriving" in the future, in different ways.
+Projects with in-built flexibility give the decision maker opportunity to react to the new information, "arriving" in the future, in different ways.
 Depending on this information, a project may be delayed, continued, stopped or halted to wait for additional information.
 The scope of the project may be limited or enhanced.
-The categorization and rigid quantitative treatment of these different possibilities of reacting are of central concern in real option research.
+The categorization and rigid quantitative treatment of these different possibilities of reacting are central concerns to real option research.
 The real option approach is especially tailored to deal with uncertainty and flexibility.